kuzudb/kuzu-docs/src/content/docs/cypher/data-types/serial.md

 ## SERIAL
-`SERIAL` is a logical data type used for creating an auto-incrementing sequence, typically used as a unique column identifier.  identifier (similar to `AUTO_INCREMENT` feature supported by some other databases). `SERIAL` uses `SEQUENCE` under the hood.
+`SERIAL` is a logical data type used for creating an auto-incrementing sequence, typically used as a unique column identifier (similar to `AUTO_INCREMENT` feature supported by some other databases). `SERIAL` uses `SEQUENCE` under the hood.

 ### Using `SERIAL` as Primary Key Column